Georges034302/advanced-software-wil/week2/lab_2_d_automation_scripts.md

 ### 3.4 Validation

-**Lab Complete!
+**🎯 Lab Complete!
 Check that you can:**
-- ✅ Create a new HTML project using your script
+- 🌐 Create a new HTML project using your script
-- ✅ Create a new Python project using your script
+- 🐍 Create a new Python project using your script
-- ✅ Start a local web server to view HTML files
+- 🚀 Start a local web server to view HTML files
-- ✅ Run Python scripts easily with your runner script
+- ▶️ Run Python scripts easily with your runner script
-- ✅ Understand how each script works line by line
+- 🧠 Understand how each script works line by line

-**Next Lab Preview:**
+**🔮 Next Lab Preview:**
 In the next module, you'll learn about more advanced automation concepts and explore real-world development workflows.

 ---